ChicagoCityscape/api/README.md

 The Chicago Cityscape API returns data about an address or PIN in Cook County, Illinois.
 Returned data includes zoning districts for Chicago properties, ward, community area, state legislative districts, school attendance boundaries, and nearby train station entrances.

+Using the API requires a `key` which is available to all Pro members and can be found on your [Account](http://chicagocityscape.com/account.php) page.

 ## Endpoint

 ````